SW8-Mobility/Speed-Limit-Floating-Car-Data/README.md

 ```
 docker compose exec -ti python python /scripts/api-script.py >> data.json
 ```

+### folder structure
+Anything todo with the pipeline, will be in the pipeline folder.
+Files in the preprocessing folder are for data cleaning and processing data, for calculating our features and annotating with ground truth.
+More folders to come, for creating models...

 # Old readme
 ## geo_json_metrics
 script in open_street folder is for reading the open street map files, extracting road and their information.